Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

-Smoking exposes the blood stream to harmful substances.
-These substances are renown for their devastating effect on the heart and blood vessels through plaque build up.
+Smoking exposes the bloodstream to harmful substances.
+These substances are renowned for their devastating effect on the heart and blood vessels through plaque buildup.
 Researchers have repeatedly shown that smoking significantly increases the risk of heart diseases such as atherosclerosis.

 These simple choices will further improve your fitness, reduce your body fat and boost your blood circulation: